chaotianyi/initiumlab.com/README.md

 grunt new:showcase:'hello world'
 ```

+**Important:** Due to design of our front page, the title should be within about 19 characters (depending on
+character widths), spaces included, or the layout might break.

 There would be a file prefix to the showcase source file, such as `X-showcase-title`.
 This is for ordering purposes.
 By default, hexo renders the showcases by their filename in alphabetical orders.